titus-civic/base-civic-auth-example/civic-auth-base-example/README.md

 - [Tailwind CSS](https://tailwindcss.com)
 - [Next.js](https://nextjs.org/docs)

-## Civic Auth Integration
+## Civic Auth Web3 Integration

-This template has been enhanced to use Civic Auth instead of traditional wallet connection.
-Users can now sign in with their Civic identity, which provides a seamless authentication experience without requiring users to connect their wallets directly.
+This template has been enhanced to use Civic Auth Web3 instead of traditional wallet connection.
+Users can now sign in with their Civic identity and access Web3 capabilities, providing a seamless authentication experience with embedded wallet functionality.

 ## Getting Started